takhoshi/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     -   Backup

-        -   Long term backup -- use reasonable backup storage in Cloud
+        -   Long term backup -- use backup storage in Cloud

         -   Data loss not allowed